The Weekenders: Season 3 (2001)

+Season 4 (2002–04)

 Broadcast and home media

-The Weekenders premiered on February 26, 2000, as part of Disney's One Saturday Morning on ABC.
+The series premiered on February 26, 2000, as part of Disney's One Saturday Morning on ABC.
 From 2001 to 2002, it also aired as part of Disney's One Too on UPN on Sunday mornings.
-In September 2002, the series moved to Toon Disney, and new episodes began airing on October 19, 2003 finishing on February 29, 2004.

-Reruns of the series continued to air on Toon Disney from 2004 to 2006, and also on Disney Channel in 2003.
+In September 2002, the series moved to Toon Disney, and new episodes began airing on October 19, 2002, finishing on February 29, 2004.
+Reruns of the series continued to air on Toon Disney from 2004 to 2006, and on Disney Channel in 2003.

 In the United States, the entire series is now available on DVD on two volume sets sold exclusively through the Disney Movie Club, which makes The Weekenders the first Disney animated television show to have a full release on DVD.
 Due to the first-sale doctrine in the United States, the discs can be legally resold and are regularly available from sellers on eBay and other similar sites.
-As of March 15, 2022, the series is not available for streaming on Disney+.